New Study Assesses Efficacy and Safety of TAVR in BAV Disease

 In a corresponding editorial, Antonio Colombo, MD, FACC, and Azeem Latib, MD, FACC, write, “Unless next-generation transcatheter valves show better performance regarding prevention of residual aortic regurgitation, the incidence of significant aortic regurgitation following first-generation transcatheter valves implantation – even with full MSCT evaluation – is too high to extend TAVR to BAV unless the patient is truly inoperable or has an unacceptably high surgical risk.
 However, the current study does set a benchmark for next-generation TAVR devices and does demonstrate the feasibility of TAVR in BAV.”
 They add that the present study, “gives us a realistic perspective of TAVR in BAV and defines areas of improvement if the goal is to continue to treat more patients in a less invasive way.”

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, Interventions and Imaging, Interventions and Structural Heart Disease, Computed Tomography, Nuclear Imaging
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, Interventions and Imaging, Interventions and Structural Heart Disease, Computed Tomography, Nuclear Imaging

 Keywords: Aortic Valve Insufficiency, Aortic Valve Stenosis, Constriction, Pathologic, Equipment Safety, Heart Defects, Congenital, Heart Valve Diseases, Heart Valve Prosthesis, Hospitals, University, Ireland, Multidetector Computed Tomography